mairacanal/mairacanal.github.io/_src/_posts/2022-03-26-Getting-Started.md

 date: 2022-03-28T00:00:00+00:00
 author: Maíra Canal
 permalink: /getting-started/
+categories: [Tech]
-tags: [linux, kernel]
+tags: [kernel]
 ---

 I started my journey with the Linux Kernel in October 2021.
 At that time, I thought it was impossible for a 19-year-old Brazilian girl to have an approved commit at the kernel.
 Then, I find out about an extracurricular group at Campinas, LKCAMP.
 And I found out that undergraduate students were able to contribute to the kernel.
 Although I couldn´t go to the LKCAMP meetings, this really push me forward, cause I saw that I was able to be a part of the kernel community.

 I was a Linux user for about two years, and I became passionate about the system.
 I was eager to contribute to the community and improve the kernel.
 But, I was in doubt about where to start.

 So, I started to fly solo and explore all the kernel TODO lists.
 I didn't really get many of the tasks on the lists, but one, in particular, attracted me: the DRM TODO list.
 This list has been categorized into different levels: from starter to expert.
 I picked up a starter task: